EGoverde/Mvvm.Nucleus.Maui/README.md

 ### Popup interfaces

-The interfaces below all work on the ViewModel.
-Additionally, `IPopupAware`, `IPopupLifeCycleAware` and `IDestructible` work on the registered popup or view as well.
+Below interfaces below work on both the View and the ViewModel, with the exception of `IPopupAware<T>`.

 - `IPopupAware`: Allows access to the generic Popup type using a WeakReference.
 - `IPopupAware<T>`: Allows access to an exact Popup type using a WeakReference.